Highlights: election new EQAR President, statutory revision and revision of membership fees

-The General Assembly decides on the budget, approves the accounts, elects the Executive Board and Appeals Committee and approves the Register Committee.
+The General Assembly decides on the budget, approves the accounts, elects the President and Appeals Committee and approves the Register Committee and Board.

 The Founding Members and the Social Partner Members constitute the group of Non-governmental Members.

-The Founding Members are the E4 Group (ENQA, ESU, EUA, EURASHE) which founded EQAR following the mandate given by European Ministers of Education.
+The Founding Members are the E4 Group which founded EQAR following the mandate given by European Ministers of Education:

 At present, there are four permanent observers at the GA: the European Commission, the Bologna Secretariat, the Council of Europe and UNESCO-CEPES.
 They do not have voting rights.